Norecipes - Elevating Everyday Meals

 • Once the sugar has melted remove the lid and and start measuring the temperature.
 You can stir it at this point if you need to.

-• When the caramel reaches a medium brown color (350 degrees F), remove the saucepan from the heat and quickly and carefully pour 2 tablespoons of room temperature water into it, whisking to combine.
+• When the caramel reaches a medium brown color (350 degrees F), remove the saucepan from the heat and quickly and carefully pour 2 tablespoons water into it, whisking to combine.
 Be very careful as the hot caramel will sputter.

 Cooling caramelized sugar with water for making panna cotta.